Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/center_section.md

 ### Air Refueling Switch

-Two position toggle switch used for extending (EXTEND) and retracting (RETRACT) the air to air refueling door.
-Placing the switch into EXTEND illuminates the air to air refueling receptacle lamp to assist the tanker boom operator.
+Two position toggle switch used for extending (EXTEND) and retracting (RETRACT) the air-to-air refueling door.
+Placing the switch into EXTEND also illuminates the air-to-air refueling receptacle lamp to assist the tanker boom operator.

 If, during AAR, the boom disconnects and the DISENGAGED light illuminates, this switch has to be flipped to RETRACT and back to EXTEND to reset the system and